mamqek/Vue-Chat/docs/service/database.md

 # Database Connection

-The Vue-Chat service uses a database to store chat-related data.
+The AIOChatWC service uses a database to store chat-related data.
 Overall service uses 4 tables: chats, chat_messages, chat_message_statuses, and users.
 The last one requires additional configuration to be compatible with existing databases.
 Follow these steps to configure the connection or creation of a new database:

 1. Set appropriate config values to connect to your database or create a new one.
 2. **Read the chapter about [User Entity Customization](#user-entity-customization) before running migrations on an existing database.**